ptrace — process trace

 returns SIGTRAP

-instead of having SIGSTOP
+instead of having SIGSTOP signal delivered to

 them. execve(2) does

-not deliver an extra SIGTRAP
+not deliver an extra SIGTRAP.
+Only a PTRACE_SEIZEd process can

-accept PTRACE_INTERRUPT
+accept PTRACE_INTERRUPT and

 PTRACE_LISTEN